adamcobabe/mrv/doc/source/develop.rst

 ==============
 MRV is very aware of the fact that the added convenience comes at a cost.
 Where programming convenience and programmer's efficiency is improved, its likely that the runtime of the resulting programs is much less than optimal.

-Here its important to make a tradeoff by keeping the code convenient and readable in most spots, but to optimize it only where it matters.
+Here its important to make a tradeoff by keeping the code maintainable and readable in most spots, and to optimize it only where it matters.

 The wrapping of Nodes takes a considerable amount of time.
 On a 2 Ghz dual core machine you will get no more than 80k wrapped nodes per second.
 Turning the wrapping off and going bare API is supported by all methods which automatically wrap nodes, the kwarg is always named ``asNode`` which should be set to False in order to get bare MObjects or MDagPaths.
 This implies that you have to use MFn function sets explicitly::

 	>>> mfndag = api.MFnDagNode()
 	>>> for mdagpath in iterDagNodes(api.MFn.kTransform, asNode=False):		# uses pre-filter as well
 	>>> 	mfndag.setObject(mdagpath)		# initialize the function set ...
 	>>> 	mfndag.findPlug('translate')	# ... and use it

 Combining this example with the Python Method Caching, you can maximize the performance of the given example by writing::

 	>>> mfndag = api.MFnDagNode()
 	>>> setObject = mfndag.setObject
 	>>> findPlug = mfndag.findPlug